Amsterdam-AI-Team/emissions-tracker/README.md

 # emissions_tracking

-This repo serves as a demo of how we track emissions within the AI Lab
+This repo serves as a demo of how we track emissions within the AI Lab of the municipality of Amsterdam.

 ## Background

+As the AI Lab we would like to be able to track the climate impact (CI) of (the modelling part of) our projects.
+This is because development and usage of AI models can cause significant environmental impact.
+The goal of tracking is to facilitate:

+- Awareness
+    - We want to create awareness, for ourselves and for users, what the environmental impact of the AI model is
+- Reduction
+    - Identifying what the relative impact of different parts of the process is allows for focused optimization and impact reduction
+- Comparison
+    - When an AI system is proposed, insight in the environmental impact can help in (the discussion about) the benefits vs. (environmental) costs

 ## Folder Structure

 * [`notebooks`](./notebooks): Jupyter notebooks / tutorials
 * [`src`](./src): All sourcecode files specific to this project
-* ...

 ## Installation